cmu-sei/juneberry/docs/specs/report_configuration_specification.md

 The previous stanza could then be inserted into the "reports" list of a report config file, a model config file, or an experiment config file.

+# Schema Adjustments in an Experiment Config
+**TODO**
+When a "reports" stanza is inserted into an experiment config, the Reports schema includes a few additional fields which are exclusively used by Juneberry experiments.

 # Schema Details
 This section provides more information about each of the fields in the basic Report schema.